Nagambie

 AreaSearch assessment of residential development activity positions Nagambie among the top 25% of areas assessed nationwide

 Nagambie has seen approximately 65 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 329 homes were approved, with an additional 10 approved in FY26 so far.
-On average, about 1.8 people have moved to the area for each dwelling built over these years, suggesting a balanced supply and demand creating stable market conditions.
+Over the past five financial years, from FY21 to FY25329 homes were approved, with an additional 15 approved in FY26 so far.
+On average, 1.8 people have moved to the area for each dwelling built over these years, indicating balanced supply and demand and stable market conditions.

-The average expected construction cost of new dwellings is $413,000, indicating developers' focus on the premium market with high-end developments.
-This financial year has seen around $11.8 million in commercial approvals, reflecting moderate levels of commercial development.
-Compared to the Rest of Vic., Nagambie has 72.0% more new home approvals per person, providing buyers with ample choice.
+The average expected construction cost of new dwellings is $413,000, suggesting developers are targeting the premium market with high-end developments.
+This financial year has seen $11.8 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to the Rest of Vic., Nagambie has 72.0% more new home approvals per person, offering buyers ample choice.
 However, development activity has moderated recently.
-This is significantly higher than the national average, suggesting strong developer confidence in the location.
+Nationally, Nagambie's developer confidence appears strong due to its substantially higher approval rates.

-The majority of new building activity involves detached dwellings (96.0%), with townhouses or apartments making up 4.0%, preserving the area's low-density nature and attracting space-seeking buyers.
-Nagambie has approximately 102 people per dwelling approval, indicating an expanding market.
-Looking ahead, Nagambie is projected to grow by 3,351 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+New building activity primarily consists of detached dwellings (96.0%) with a smaller proportion of townhouses or apartments (4.0%), preserving the area's low-density nature and attracting space-seeking buyers.
+The location has approximately 102 people per dwelling approval, suggesting an expanding market.
+Looking ahead, Nagambie is projected to grow by 3,375 residents through to 2041, based on the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development